curegit/stylegan-fastapi/README.md

 WantedBy=multi-user.target
 ```

-If the volatile `/run` location is available via `RuntimeDirectory`, it is recommended to set as `tmp_dir = "/run/stylegan"` in the StyleGAN FastAPI TOML for improved performance.
+If the volatile `/run` location is available via `RuntimeDirectory`, it is recommended to set as `tmp_dir = "/run/stylegan"` in the StyleGAN FastAPI TOML for improved disk IO performance.

 #### `stylegan.socket`